anhhchu/beaker/README.md

 ## Authentication
 `beaker` connects to the SQL warehouse or cluster using the Databricks REST API 2.0.
 As a result, connection information is needed.

 It's recommended that you do not hard-code authentication secrets.
-Instead consider using environment variables.
+Instead consider using environment variables or specify the variables in an .env file

 Example usage: